integrativemodeling/ORF2p/README.md

-These scripts demonstrate the use of [IMP](https://integrativemodeling.org/) in the modeling of the human LINE1 ORF2p protein using diverse types of data as described in XXXXX.
+These scripts demonstrate the use of [IMP](https://integrativemodeling.org/) in the modeling of the human LINE1 ORF2p protein using diverse types of data.

 ## List of files and directories: